 Theoretical framework is the lens through which the researcher uses to connect the literature with the study results and methodology (Bingham, Mitchell, & Carter, 2024).
-The theoretical framework consisted of the resource-based view theory, dynamic capabilities theory and dynamic managerial capabilities theory.
+The theoretical framework consisted of the enterprise risk management theory, systems theory, contingency theory and complexity theory.